dennisss/dacha/doc/pi_rack/README.md

 - Ceramic fuse
     -

+100 + 3.5 + 29 - 9.5*2.54

+100 + 3.5 + 2.54/2

+80mm total height

+POE module needs 19.5mm
+Pi is 56

+2.35 side pad

+110.25 + ((103.685 - 97.335) / 2)

+Top hat connections:
+- I2C for screen
+- I2C for Accelerometer
+- I2C for thermal
+  - - 2 pins
+- SPI for DWM
+  - Also an extra GPIO for deep sleep + IRQ
+  - 4 + 2
+- PWM for IR LEDs
+  - 1
+- Serial for Neopixel Ring
+  - 1
+- Extra IO for shutter swap
+  - 1

+- So total is 12 (also add another 2 for extra 5V and GND)
+  - Can reduce to UART + 5V + 3V + GND (5 pins) if we use an external IC

+TODO: In Mocap code, lock the CPU frequency.

+Pi Pins are ~6mm above board
+=> So need another 34mm of rise
+=> Minimum is 28mm

+Arducam camera boards are max 40x40 mm
+=> Holes at 34x34 with each being M2

+Main TODOs
+- Verify all old raspberry pis have the UART in the same spot

 TODO: Use a relay to control the Pi as this is probably lower voltage drop? but will have

+Center of 16 pin at 139
+14mm wide lens

 16 AWG stranded power distribution by 450mm
 - Around 0.01 ohms